gabeklein/expressive-mvc/README.md

 <br/>

 ### ✅ Level 1 Clear!
-> In this chapter we learned the basics of how to create and utilize a state!
-For most people, who simply want smart, extensible components, this could even be enough!
-However, let's dive into how to make our controllers more than just fancy hooks.
+> In this chapter we learned the basics of how to create and utilize a custom state.
+For most people, who simply want smart components, this could even be enough!
+However, we can make our controllers into much more than just some fancy hooks.

 <br/>

 <h1 id="managing-section">Managing your state</h1>

 So far, all of our example controllers have been passive.
-Let's give our controller a bigger roll by pushing updates without user interaction.
+Here we'll give our controller a bigger roll, by pushing updates without direct user interaction.

-Because state is just a fancy class, we can do whatever we want to values, whenever.
+Because state is just a class-instance, we can do whatever we want to values, and more-crucially, whenever.
 This makes asynchronous coding pretty low maintenance.
-We handle the logic of what we want and `Controller` handles the rest.
+We handle the logic of what we want and `Controller` will handle the rest.

-Here are a few concrete ways to smarten up your controllers:<br/><br/>
+Here are a few concrete ways though, to smarten up your controllers:<br/><br/>

-<h2 id="concept-lifecycle">Lifecycle methods</h2>
+<h2 id="concept-lifecycle">Lifecycle</h2>

 Deep-state hooks can automatically call a number of "special methods" you'll define on your class, to handle certain "events" within components.